FarronF/limerick-council-meetings/meetings/2016/05/23-Full Meeting of Limerick City and County Council/Minutes of Adjourned Ordinary Meeting - 23rd March 2016.md

 Stakeholder Group of Limerick 2020 first.
 The remaining vacancies, which would be filled by

-majority, would then be dealt with.---
+majority, would then be dealt with.
+---
 **9**

 **Limerick Market Trustees**